Beadie Russell: Season 3 / Season 4

+In 2004, Matt Roush of TV Guide responded to a reader question about Amy Ryan's absence from season three: "...unless they transferred her to the wire unit full-time, her presence would have to be shoehorned in unrealistically."

 In Season three, McNulty is reminded of Russell and, feeling his life is missing something, he reinitiates their relationship and returns to beat police work.
 By season four, the two are living together and McNulty has overcome many of his personal demons (which he credits to Beadie's influence).
 Beadie's children Jack and Cary have become fond of McNulty, even referring to him as just "McNulty".
 Beadie has now dyed her hair blonde.

 Season 5

 By the first episode of season 5, McNulty is lying about late nights at work to cover his drinking and womanizing.
 Despite leaving him briefly, the two are reconciled by the end of the season: she is last seen sitting with McNulty on her doorstep watching the moon, with her head on his shoulder.